FruitbatM/amaris-chocolate/testing.md

 I didn't encounter any issue, the website is fully functioning and fully responsive on all above mentioned browsers.

 ## Device Testing
-- The website was tested on the following devices:
+- The website was physically tested on the following devices with different screen sizes:
     - iPhone 7 (Safari & Google Chrome)
     - iPhone 8 (Safari & Google Chrome)
     - Samsung GTI9505 Galaxy S4  (Chrome for Android)